andrewmoise/grits/REFERENCE.md

 * **Anything without a scheme** (no `http://` or `https://`) is expanded to a subdomain of the core vhost domain.
 For example, `music` becomes `music.{your domain}.com`, and `myapp.myuser` becomes `myapp.myuser.{your domain}.com`.
 * A **full URL** (`http://...` or `https://...`) is used as-is.
 * `"*"` grants access to *any* origin.
 You probably don't want this.
-It's wrong outside of specific use cases.
-You probably want either origin: `"gimbal"` for granting access to "the human," or else origin: the same vhost where you're putting the content you're modifying access to.
+It's wrong outside of a couple of specific use cases.
+You probably want either `"gimbal"` (for granting universal access to "the human,") or else the same vhost where you're putting the content you're modifying access to (for granting access to an app's files specific to that app).

-Note: All of this restriction based on origin is to defend the user, and their **honestly functioning** browser, against a maliciously coded vhost.
+Also note: All of this restriction based on origin is to defend the user, and their **honestly functioning** browser, against a maliciously coded vhost.
 Do not construct a security measure by assuming that an origin means the browser is running exactly the code you provided.
 We are defending honest browsers against malicious vhosts, not the other way around -- you can't grant broad access from a particular origin, and then assume that users from that origin will be using the security measures you wrote into the client code for that origin.
 Things don't work that way.

 ## Authentication